 We welcome applications to our PhD program from students with a bachelor's or a master's degree earned with a minimum 3.5 GPA on a 4.0 scale in the fields of Mathematics, Statistics, Computer Science, Engineering, or any other discipline (including social science) with training in mathematics and at least one course in advanced calculus, MATH 315 Advanced Calculus I or equivalent, successfully completed with a grade of B of better.

-Students entering with a master's degree may receive a reduction of credit (see AP.6.5.2.).
+Students entering with a master's degree may receive a transfer of credit (see AP.6.5.).
 Students should have completed coursework equivalent to STAT 544 Applied Probability, STAT 554 Applied Statistics I and STAT 652 Statistical Inference.
-If not, students may be required to take them as part of the degree program (with a reduced credit reduction for their MS degree).
+If not, students may be required to take them as part of the degree program (with a transfer credit reduction for their MS degree).

 Specific application deadlines and requirements are available through the Office of Graduate Admissions.
 Students can find additional details on the Statistics Department Webpage.